Richwood, Ohio

 Richwood is a village in Union County, Ohio, United States.
-The population was 2,229 at the 2010 census.
+The population was 2,222 at the 2020 census.

 History

 Early history, 1820–1860

-Union County was organized on January 10, 1820 from territory previously contained in Franklin, Madison, Logan and Delaware Counties.
-Claibourne Township was surveyed by Richard Claiborne in 1811, and at that time the land was mostly level with some light rolling.
-He described the soil as 'argillaceous' with a thick tree growth.
+Union County was organized on January 10, 1820, from territory previously contained in Franklin, Madison, Logan and Delaware Counties.
+Claibourne Township was surveyed by Richard Claiborne in 1811.
 The first settler in Claiborne Township was Cyprian Lee, who with Henry Swartz took the contract to build the township's first road in 1825.
 The 15 feet wide road was cut from the southernmost to the northernmost lines of the township, the effort consisting of clearing underbrush and small trees, leaving 'many obstacles in the shape of large timber.'
 This north to south road passed through what would become Richwood.